ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-To be precise with types, we can use a `switch` statement and refactor code.
+To be precise about types, we can use a `switch` statement and refactor code.

 <details>